Guilherme774/Guilherme774/README.md

 ### Hi there!
 I am Guilherme Silva 👋

-- 👨‍💻 I’m a Python Developer
+- 👨‍💻 I’m a Developer
-- 🔭 I’m currently working on DataScience and CyberSecurity Projects
+- 🔭 I’m currently working on Intern C# Dev
-- 🌱 I’m currently learning Linux and Pentest
+- 🌱 I’m currently learning C# and JavaScript
 - 📫 How to reach me: silva.guilhermee77@gmail.com

 ##